RensDimmendaal/llmfix/README.md

 3. **Grant permissions**: When prompted, go to `System Preferences → Security & Privacy → Accessibility` and add your terminal app

 4. **Test it**:
-   - Type "Would you please be so kind and try this out //FF" in any text field
+   - Type "Hi Squidward how's it going? // MAKE SPONGEBOB CASE" in any text field
-   - Select the text and click the 'L' icon in your menu bar, then select "Fix"
+   - Select the text and click the 'L' icon in your menu bar, then select "Fix", or use the hotkey `cmd+ctrl+j`
-   - Your text becomes something like: "Hey, give this a try!"
+   - Your text becomes something like: "hI sQuIdWaRd HoW's It GoInG?"

 ## Next Steps

-### Master the keyboard shortcut

-The default hotkey is `cmd+shift+alt+ctrl+f`.
-This complex combination prevents conflicts with other apps.

-**Pro tip**: Remap caps lock to `cmd+shift+alt+ctrl` using [Karabiner Elements](https://karabiner-elements.pqrs.org/) - then you can trigger fixes with just `capslock+f`.

 ### Use built-in commands